re-mote-sensing/re-mote/Documentation/Water_Sensor/Build_a_Water_Sensor_Portal.md

 **LoRA:**

-- Total 7 pins on the chip: Used Tx, Rx, Vcc and GND <u>(IGNORE SET, AUX and EN pins)</u>.
+- Total of 7 pins on the chip: Used Tx, Rx, Vcc and GND <u>(IGNORE SET, AUX and EN pins)</u>.
-- Connect the Vcc of LoRA with the 5V of Arduino.
-Secondly, GND of LoRA with GND
+- Connect the Vcc of LoRA to the 5V of Arduino.
+Second, GND of LoRA with GND.
-- Connect LoRA Tx with Arduino A4
+- Connect LoRA Tx with Arduino A4.
-- Connect LoRA Rx with Arduino A5
+- Connect LoRA Rx with Arduino A5.

 <img src="Documentation/Pictures/water_arduino/Water_Sensor_End_Node_2023_bb_LoRa.png" width="50%">

-## Build Gateway
+## Build gateway

 Link: [Build Gateway](Documentation/Water_Sensor/Build_Gateway.md)

 Link: [Gateway Enclosure](Documentation/Water_Sensor/Gateway_Enclosure_Assembly.md)

-## Flash firmware for Nodes
+## Flash firmware for nodes

 ### remoteConfig.h

-The main configuration file, remoteConfig.h, can be found under the re-moteConfig library file `Arduino/libraries/re-moteConfig/remoteConfig.h`.
-This is the only file you need to change to configure the Arduinos (assuming you aren't adding custom support).
-You need to comment and uncomment out lines depending on your configuration, change `Node_Type` if you're uploading to a Gateway or an End node.
-The settings in the file all have clear comments that explain what that setting does.

-Follow the following example to config the sensor node
+The primary configuration file is remoteConfig.h, located within the `Arduino/libraries/re-moteConfig/` directory.
+To configure your Arduinos:

+1. Navigate to the re-moteConfig library: `Arduino/libraries/re-moteConfig/remoteConfig.h`.
+2. This is the sole file you'll need to modify, unless you're introducing custom functionalities.
+3. Within the file, comment or uncomment lines as per your desired configuration.
+4. Adjust the `Node_Type` value based on whether you're working with a Gateway or an End node.
+5. Each setting within the file comes with comprehensive comments to guide you on its purpose and function.
+6. Ensure you follow the instructions carefully for optimal performance.

+To configure the sensor node, please refer to the example provided below.

 [Mesh remoteConfig.h](Water_Sensor/Libraries/re-moteConfig/Example/meshNode.h)